Dow goes on a wild ride as market digests Trump Jr. email drama

 “The more the market has to grapple with events with Washington, the more we’ll see a situation where the market eventually breaks its will,” said Michael Antonelli, an institutional equity sales trader and managing director at Robert W. Baird & Co.
 “The selloff is less than 50 basis points, we don’t need to make a mountain out of a mole hill, but the market does signal that it pays a lot of attention to the news.
 It might take the market a few minutes to a few days to figure out how important the news is.”

 To be sure, today’s damage was just a fraction of the May meltdown and pales in comparison to the shocks the market has suffered repeatedly since concern about technology company valuations surfaced June 9.
-The S&P 500 remains up more than 8 per cent in 2017 and just completed its best first half to any year since 2013.
+The S&P 500 was little changed as of 3:10 p.m. in New York and remains up more than 8 percent in 2017 and just completed its best first half to any year since 2013.

-“If the Trump administration is impaired it lowers odds of significant tax reform, but it’s not clear to me that is reflected very much in the current price,” said George Pearkes, an equity analyst with Bespoke Investment Group LLC.
+“If the Trump administration is impaired it lowers odds of significant tax reform, but it’s not clear to me that is reflected very much in the current price,” said George Pearkes, a macro strategist with Bespoke Investment Group LLC.
 “So I wouldn’t read into it as what happens next.
 Way too many possible outcomes and permutations.”

 A fact that has confounded bears has been the market’s propensity to skate along at high valuations while volatility remains low.
-The S&P 500 has gained 13 per cent since Election Day while the CBOE Volatility Index has averaged 11.9, a little more than half its historical average.
+The S&P 500 has gained 13 percent since Election Day while the CBOE Volatility Index has averaged 11.9, a little more than half its historical average.

 The S&P 500 sits at the highest valuation since the financial crisis and U.S. stocks overall look a whole lot more like a late-stage bull rally than a market grappling with an oncoming upheaval in Washington.
 The equity benchmark trades at a multiple of 21.5, compared with a valuation above 30 during the dot-com ear and an average 19.6 in the past 20 years.